RSV SEASON 2024/2025

 The publicly funded RSV prevention program only allows Magenta Health to provide RSV shots to very specific group of patients.
 You can get the RSV vaccine or monoclonal antibody shot at Magenta Health if you are an active patient of one of the physicians AND are at least one of the following:

-• Newborns born in 2024 and 2025 who have not had the RSV monoclonal antibody given to them at the hospital after birth and whose birth mother did not receive the RSV vaccine during pregnancy.
-There may be situations where the newborn can still receive the RSV antibody even if their birth mother had received the RSV vaccine during pregnancy - see FAQs for more details.
+Any infants less than 8 months of age born in 2024 and 2025 who have not had the RSV monoclonal antibody given to them at the hospital after birth and whose mother did not receive the RSV vaccine during pregnancy.
+There may be situations where the newborn can still receive the RSV antibody even if their birth mother had received the RSV vaccine during pregnancy - See FAQs for more details..

 WHAT appointments will be available?